ax1/a1-beep/README.md

 Notes:

-beep() returns inmediately (and not async function) because there is no need for waiting beep to finish (side action).
+beep() returns inmediately (and not async function) because there is no need for waiting beep to finish.